PaulDash/pki-openssl-example/README.md

                CA:TRUE
         ...
     ```
-    A new certificate has `CA extension` enabled.
+    The certificate has the `CA extension` enabled.
-4. Convert CA cert to DER format:
+4. Convert the CA cert to DER format:
     ```bash
     openssl x509 -outform der -in certs/ca.pem -out certs/ca.der
     ```
-## Generate server certificate and add it to example web server
+## Generate server certificate and add it to a web server

-Commands from this section generate a server key, csr, and certificate on CA side.
-Steps 1-3 could be also run on external server.
-After which the new csr would have to be transferred to CA server.
+Commands from this section generate a server key, csr, and certificate directly on the CA. Steps 1-3 could be also run on an external server.
+After which the new csr would have to be transferred to the CA server.

-**Used domain name:** `lab.graydaycafe.com`
+**domain name:** `lab.graydaycafe.com`

 ### Generate server certificate

-By default [openssl.cnf](openssl.cnf#L51) provide 2048 bit key.
-If you would like to generate 4096 key just add `4096` in the end of next command.
+By default [openssl.cnf](openssl.cnf#L51) dictates 2048-bit keys.
+If you would like to generate a 4096-bit key just add `4096` in the end of next command.

 1. Generate server rsa key:
     ```bash